mrsilver76/plex-autoshutdown/README.md

 ## ⚠️ Known issues

 - The Plex API may continue reporting that content is being streamed for several minutes after playback stops.
 There is no workaround for this.
 - The Plex API may fail to report active transcoding.
-To prevent shutdown during transcoding, the `Plex Transcoder` entry in `BLOCKING_PROCESSES` acts as an effective workaround.
+The workaround for this is the inclusion of the `Plex Transcoder` entry in the `BLOCKING_PROCESSES` setting.
 - The script will not work if "Secured connections" is set to "Required" within Plex.
+This is a possible future development (subject to demand).

 ## 🛟 Questions/problems?